 At Parsloes Primary School, Computing is taught using a blocked curriculum that ensures children are able to develop depth and progression in their knowledge and skills over the duration of each topic.
 Teachers implement this using the Borough Framework, which often richly links year groups to their topics.
 Knowledge and skills are mapped out across each topic and year group to ensure a systematic progression across topics.
-We have a Computing suite, two class sets of ipads, three class sets of chrome books and twelve digital cameras to ensure year groups have opportunities to use a range of devices – as specified by the NC.
+We have a Computing suite, two class sets of iPads, three class sets of chrome books and twelve digital cameras to ensure year groups have opportunities to use a range of devices – as specified by the National Curriculum.

-The Computing curriculum is also enhanced by wider community clinks, such as ‘Discovery with 3 Network’ workshops for each year group, tailored to the topic they are teaching that term.
+The Computing curriculum is also enhanced by wider community links, such as ‘Discovery with 3 Network’ workshops for each year group, tailored to the topic they are teaching that term.
 By employing cross-curricular links such as these, but in addition with data handling in Maths and physical systems in DT, motivates and supports children to make connections.